failedfast-failedoften/spend_analytics/README.md

           B.voucher_line_num

 ```
-However since we strive to keep focus on solutions's maintainability and knowing that main data transform would anyway happen within Alteryx it was decided to keep SQL queries concise and straightforward.
-This led me to pulling reference tables separately and joining them in the Alteryx.
-This way `PROJECT`, `VENDOR`, and `ACCOUNT` querries were trimmed down to simple `SELECT...
+However since we strive to keep focus on solutions's maintainability and knowing that main data transformation would anyway happen within Alteryx it was decided to keep SQL queries concise and straightforward.
+This led me to pulling reference tables separately and joining them in Alteryx.
+This way `PROJECT`, `VENDOR`, and `ACCOUNT` queries were trimmed down to simple `SELECT...
 FROM...` statement and main query was left with 2 tables and only 1 join.

+As per conversation with the customer it was decided to keep the update cadence as monthly.
+In practice this was implemented through schedule on Alteryx Server and Dynamic Input tool to dynamically replace dates in the query.

+## Transform

+Full Alteryx workflow
+Category mapping was created and maintained separately with set of categorization rules defined for various GL-Supplier combinations.

+    '''WORK IN PROGRESS'''
+    pull workflow from datashaper and configure dynamic input tool
+    clean-up reference tables load
+    check if vendor details reference should be added as well
+    provide explanation to selecting to store .yxdb data files vs exporting to Teradata (lack of external users)

+## Delivery to user
+Resulting dataset is loaded to:
+- FSx folder for ease of access to processed data in case of any ad-hoc requests from stakeholders;
+- Tableau Server for creating a BI layer for users to self-serve core spend insights.

+Tableau dashboard has